killer4639/verisimilitudo-codecamp/README.md

 - After resetting the password if we logout, then it doesn't login with the new credentials.
 This needs to be looked upon.
 - The compute timing on local machine is slow and hence we can use any cloud service for our model computations which will return a JSON object with image and result.
 This will also help us to deploy on Heroku with less slug size.
+- Better error handling and unit testing.
+Eg. error is encountered if without uploading any image, we click predict.
+- Email verification
+- Making it mobile responsive and UI additions.

 <!-- LICENSE -->